lgbt-foundation/whitepaper/whitepaper.md

 ### Partners

-` LIST BEING FINALIZED `
+The full list of partners will be released shortly.
+Please subscriber to our newsletter to be informed about the launch partners and other parties that expressed interest in adopting the LGBT Token.

 ## TECHNICAL INFRASTRUCTURE

 The LGBT Tokens will be compliant with ERC20 standard and will be based on the Ethereum Blockchain.
-We understand that a fully described technical whitepaper is required to answer many of the detailed questions regarding the varying solutions.
-This whitepaper focuses on the issues that the Foundation want to solve.
-A paper on how to solve them will be released separately.
+A technical whitepaper will also be considered in due courses.
+This whitepaper focuses on the issues that the LGBT Foundation want to solve.
+A paper with further details of the solution will be released separately.

+At this stage, several elements of possible solutions are discussed as follows:

 ### Hybrid Off-Chain/On-Chain Architecture

 Although the Ethereum blockchain technology is powerful due to its support for readily- deployable smart contracts, one of its oft-cited drawbacks is that it is slow and expensive to confirm a transaction.
 While there are a number of proposals on the roadmap to address the issue, it is presently not clear how the issue will be resolved in the near future.
 We are aware that the time taken to confirm a transaction on the blockchain is increasingly crucial as we move toward mass adoption, and are constantly surveying alternative solutions.

 As part of our ongoing research and development efforts, we are also evaluating a hybrid architecture (off-chain/on-chain solution) to support fast transaction execution required by an increasing volume of transactions, while preserving a sufficient degree of decentralization.
+Furthermore, we are constantly observing the advacements made by all major blockchain infrastructure providers to use the right technology for each one of our key purposes.

 ### Ethereum Settlement Layer

 Users wishing to transfer LGBT Token into and out of the applications will be able to do so by interacting with the public Ethereum network, which will serve as a decentralized settlement layer.
-Users interacting with the LGBT Token inside Hornet will have a more managed experience.
+Initially, users interacting with the LGBT Token inside Hornet will have a more managed experience.
 This will allow the early version of the system to solve for blockchain scalability bottlenecks, feeless transactions, faster transaction times, and encapsulation of complex features like private keys.
-Over time, the LGBT Token will grow with the development of blockchain technology to accommodate these features in a fully decentralized setting.
+Over time, we expect the LGBT Token will be used beyond the launch partners, and we expect the development of blockchain technology to accommodate these features in a decentralized setting.

-It is the intention of the Foundation to list the LGBT Token on public exchanges shortly after the initial token share and will announce its progress accordingly.
+It is the intention of the LGBT Foundation to list the LGBT Token on public exchanges shortly after the initial token share and will announce its progress accordingly.

 ## TIMELINE